 - Older age at the time of conviction, or release from prison;

 - Evidence that the individual performed the same type of work, post-conviction, with the same or a different employer, with no known incidents of criminal conduct;

-- The length and consistency of employment history before and after the offense or conduct;
+- The length and consistency of employment history before and after the

 - Rehabilitation efforts with examples of rehabilitation being: certificates or proof of education/training, letter of recommendation from community leaders, and certificates of rehabilitation granted by a court;